To schedule your audition or for more information, email CFRT Company Manager Ashley Owen at email@example.com.

 Gladys Calhoun – Caucasian F, 45-65.
 Huey’s mother.
 She’s worked relentlessly her whole life, and is still struggling to make ends meet.
 She loves her shiftless son, and worries about his future.
 Deeply embedded in the cultural norms of her time, she eventually learns to see the humanity in everyone.
 Mezzo-Soprano, B3-A5.
 Strong belt/mix.

 Mr. Simmons – Caucasian M, 40-65.
 Conservative business owner who cares less about propriety than his bottom line.
 Strong and confident.
 Comic skills needed.

 Ensemble – African American OR Caucasian, 7M, 7W.
 Excellent dancers and vocalists to play a variety of characters from teens to 50’s.

 Frequently Asked Questions:

 If you absolutely cannot make it to the audition, video submissions will be accepted.
-E-Mail Ashley at email@example.com for more information.
+E-mail email@example.com for more information.

 Yes please!
-E-Mail it to Ashley at firstname.lastname@example.org with Caroline, or Change in the subject line – or mail it to the theatre: Cape Fear Regional Theatre.
+E-Mail it to firstname.lastname@example.org with Audition Submission in the subject line – or mail it to the theatre: Cape Fear Regional Theatre.
 1209 Hay Street.
 Fayetteville, NC 28305.